irenebonati/exo-cores/README.md

 ## Installation

-Requirements: python (>3.6), numpy, scipy, matplotlib, pandas
+Requirements: python (>3.6), numpy, scipy, matplotlib, pandas, pyyaml

 You can install the package with python thanks to the setup.py